JohnEBoyBaby/i.Q/README.md

 IAMRUBULLETPROOF.RU I AM "BULLETPROOF" ... https://bpw.sc/ ... beCAUSE 'under this masQ' there is an 'idea' ... https://www.youtube.com/watch?v=QRwTmFYasjg&t=160s ... and IDEAS ARE BULLETPROOF ..!

-"I SHALL BECOME MORE POWERFUL THAN YOU CAN POSSIBLY IMAGINE." https://www.youtube.com/watch?v=mzZOiLoz2E8 V FOR VENGEANCE ..! https://www.youtube.com/watch?v=fknJq-i7Zug ANTS MARCHING ..! https://www.youtube.com/watch?v=MNgJBIx-hK8 ...
+"I SHALL BECOME MORE POWERFUL THAN YOU CAN POSSIBLY IMAGINE." https://www.youtube.com/watch?v=mzZOiLoz2E8 TRUTH is the WAY to LIFE to G_D. https://www.youtube.com/watch?v=8Vcbkmc6538 "MR. KLECK OUGHT REMEMBER MATTHEW 15:8-10" AND TO NOT WORSHIP "TRUTH" WORSHIP G_D ALONE BUT LOVE JONATHAN I DO I ASSURE YOU ...
+AS I LOVE RAP THE NEWS AND SO MANY MORE FOR TRYING TO EXPRESS THEIR BELIEFS THEIR OWN SHAME THEIR OWN PRINCIPLES ...
+TRUTH VIA HARD TO THE POINT HIT ME WITH WHAT YOU GOT STRAIGHT TALK ... https://www.youtube.com/watch?v=6Js5RodjX8k ...
+"HAVE YOU BEEN REAL WITH YOURSELF ..?" ...V FOR VENGEANCE ..!
+TRUTH is the WAY to LIFE with G_D ... https://www.youtube.com/watch?v=fknJq-i7Zug ANTS MARCHING ..! https://www.youtube.com/watch?v=MNgJBIx-hK8 ...
 LIGHTS DOWN YOU UP AND DIE ..!

 EVER SEEN A BRIGHT SOLID "AVATAR" GLOWING SHINING "BRIGHT" BLUE SOULFUL BLUES BLUESY METALLIC REALLY "BRIGHT" "BRIGHTER THAN THAT" "MORE BRIGHT THAN THAT TQQ" "DEEP" BLUE BEAUTIFUL ANCIENT HAN "APPLE" ... https://www.youtube.com/watch?v=6ZudhqzpFco ...the more you know ...